saulpw/visidata/docs/user-guide.md

 ## Creating new columns

 - `:` split column (on any sheet)
-- `=` "add column expression" takes a Python expression as input and appends a new column, which evaluates the expression over the row.
+- `=` "add column expression" takes a Python expression as input, evaluates the expression, and appends the results into a new column.
+Column names can be supplied as variables, in order to have the expression performed on the column cell-by-cell.
+    - Example: Suppose there is a column named `Foo` and a column named `Bar`. `=Foo+Bar` would result in a column named `Foo+Bar` whose first row is the sum of the first row of `Foo` and the first row of `Bar`.
+Its second row would be the sum of the second row of `Foo` and the second row of `Bar`, and so on.
 - `+` join selected columns on Columns sheet

 # Searching/Selecting/Deleting rows